herkrystal/JData/README.md

 # JData
-Creating a new branch is quick. x
+Creating a new branch is quick & simple.